High Wycombe railway station, Perth: Services

+Train services

 High Wycombe station is served by the Airport line on the Transperth network.
 These services are operated by the PTA via its Transperth Train Operations division.
 To the west, the line joins the Midland line two stations along at Bayswater, running along that line to Perth station, before running along the Fremantle line to terminate at Claremont station.
 Airport line trains depart from the station every twelve minutes during peak on weekdays and every fifteen minutes outside peak and on weekends and public holidays.
 At night, trains are half-hourly or hourly.
 The journey to Perth station takes 22 minutes.
 The station is in fare zone two.

 The station was predicted to have an average of 9,800 daily boardings upon opening, rising to 12,000 by 2031.
 The catchment area includes High Wycombe, Forrestfield, Maida Vale, Gooseberry Hill, and Kalamunda.
 It was planned that over 90 percent of passengers would arrive at High Wycombe station by car or bus and 50 percent would arrive by bus.